What does a social worker assessment mean?

 times a month from Guernsey to assess the care needs of the older population;

 this is called a needs assessment.
-The individual has to have recognised health
+To qualify for support, the individual must have recognised health

-or social care needs and unable to independently care for themselves without
+or social care needs and be unable to independently care for themselves without

 assistance or support.
 If the care and support criteria are met, dependent on